-A type set, or type collection, is a coin collection based upon the coin's design or type.
+A type set, or a type collection, is a coin collection based upon the coin's design or type.
 Instead of assembling a collection of coins based upon date and mint, a type set will consist of one coin from each design type.
-In many ways this is an ideal way for an intermediate coin collector to assemble a coin collection that contains a wide variety of different coins.
+In many ways, this is an ideal way for an intermediate coin collector to assemble a coin collection that contains a wide variety of different coins.

 02 of 06

 Why Collect by Type?

 Collecting United States coins by type allows you to assemble a beautiful and varied collection of coins while remaining within your coin collecting budget.
 Unlike collecting coins by date and mintmark, you only need one coin from each series.
 Therefore, you can pick the lowest cost coin in the highest available grade that you can afford.
 Additionally, you can choose the type of coins you want to collect.
 Some coin collectors who are focused on investment may decide to collect a type set of United States gold coins.
 Beginner and budget-minded collectors may start with assembling a type set of copper coins that begin in the 19th century.
 In this way, they can avoid the very high-priced coins minted from 1793 to 1799.